A Strange and Mystifying Story

 A Strange and Mystifying Story (この世異聞, Kono Yo Ibun) is a Japanese manga written and illustrated by Tsuta Suzuki.
 The manga was published by Libre Publishing.
 It was initially licensed in North America by Digital Manga Publishing, which released the first three volumes through its imprint, Juné.
 After Libre ended its publishing agreement with Digital Manga Publishing in 2016, the manga was licensed in 2017 by Viz Media under its Boys' Love imprint, SuBLime.

+Plot

-It is about a man who is sick with a disease cursed to affect all of his bloodline who summons a therianthrope, his family's guardian, to heal him.
+The manga is about a man who is sick with a disease cursed to affect all of his bloodline who summons a therianthrope, his family's guardian, to heal him.